ddavisj/votenow/README.md

 ## React

-Library used to build the app front-end.
+Used to build the app front-end.

 ## Redux

-Manages state and actions to send data to and from Mongo via Redux actions.
+Manages app state, Redux actions enable sending of data to and from Mongo via Redux actions.

 ## MongoDB and Mongoose

-MongooseJS is an Object Data Modeling (ODM) library that allows Node to communicate with Mongo.
+MongooseJS is an Object Data Modeling (ODM) library, essentially a layer over the Node server that allows it to communicate with Mongo to store and access information.

 # Additional Node Modules and Add-ons